-Request for mutual assistance made by the government, which already stand withdrawn, politically motivated. was Contract was awarded to reshipment inspection companies in good faith discharge of official functions by the State functionaries in accordance with rules.
+Request for mutual assistance made by the then government, which already stand withdrawn, was politically motivated.
+Contract was awarded to reshipment inspection companies in good faith in discharge of official functions by the State functionaries in accordance with rules.

 The Republic of Pakistan further confirms having withdrawn itself as a damaged party and apologizes for the inconvenience caused to the Swiss authorities.